Deputations and petitions

 Petitions

-A petitioner who presents a petition to the local authority or any of its committees and subcommittees, local boards or community boards, may speak for five minutes (excluding questions) about the petition, unless the meeting resolves otherwise.
-The Chairperson must terminate the presentation of the petition if he or she believes the petitioner is being disrespectful, offensive or making malicious statements.
+A petitioner who presents a petition to Council or any of its committees and subcommittees, local boards or community boards, may speak for five minutes (excluding questions) about the petition, unless the meeting resolves otherwise.
+The Chairperson can terminate the presentation of the petition if they believe the petitioner is being disrespectful, offensive or making malicious statements.